 Before there were check scanners, Digital Check made a lot of other things under several different company names, mostly related to precision high-performance cameras and film projectors.
 One of our more interesting projects was the EOM Model 505, a special purpose camera built for NASA’s Mariner and Viking space programs.

-No, this camera didn’t actually fly into space ON the probes (though some of our more enthusiastic salespeople were known to say that Digital Check was the only scanner manufacturer to build a camera that left the Solar System).
-Rather, it was used at the Jet Propulsion Laboratory in Pasadena to create images from data that the spacecraft sent back.
+No, this camera didn’t actually fly into space on the probes, though some of our more enthusiastic salespeople were known to say that Digital Check was the only scanner manufacturer to build a camera that left the Solar System.
+Instead, the Model 505 camera was used at the Jet Propulsion Laboratory in Pasadena to create images from data that the spacecraft sent back.

-Incidentally, a similar technology was a common method for backing up data in the corporate world at the time, and in fact, that’s where the idea for the Model 505 came from.
+It’s interesting to note that the idea for this technology came from the much more boring world of corporate finance and record-keeping, and the NASA camera was essentially a turbocharged version of the era’s general-purpose microfilm archiving cameras.
 Companies would have reels and reels of magnetic tape full of financial records, reports, mechanical blueprints, you name it – and the most effective way to create a long-term archival backup was on microfilm.
 So page after page of the magnetic-tape data would be flashed on a raster-scan CRT and captured by a microfilm camera in rapid succession.
 Cameras like this are also where most of the country’s archives of newspapers on microfilm came from.

 | The Mariner 9 space probe gave us the first high-quality maps of Mars, and although inoperational, is still in orbit around the Red Planet today.

-An additional NASA requirement was that the film be held flat within 0.001 inch.
+An additional NASA requirement was that the film be held flat against the camera glass within a 0.001 inch margin.
 For the Model 505, we added an extra mechanism to solve that challenge in a unique way.
-If you look closely at the photo at right, you’ll notice a small silver tube sticking out the side of the camera toward the bottom.
-This was a vacuum line used to suck air out of tiny grooves cut in the metal platen, thereby pulling the film flat against the precision surface during the exposure time.
+If you look closely at the photo at right, you’ll notice a small silver tube sticking out the side of the camera near the bottom.
+This was a port for attaching a vacuum line, which was used to suck air out of tiny grooves cut in the metal platen, thereby pulling the film flat against the precision surface during the exposure time.
 (The physics sticklers among you may argue that the air wasn’t sucked out; it was blown out, a point which we’re willing to concede.)

 | The EOM Model 505 computer output camera was used to make images from the data sent back by the Mariner and Viking probes and stored on magnetic tape reels.